Ōmura Line: History

 The Kyushu Railway Co. opened the entire line in 1898 as part of the original Nagasaki Main Line.
 The company was nationalised in 1907.

 With the opening of the Hizen Yamaguchi - Isahaya section of the Nagasaki Main Line in 1934, the line was renamed the Omura Line.

-In 1992 the Haiki - Huis Ten Bosch section was electrified at 20 kV AC.
+In 1992 4.7 km section between Haiki and Huis Ten Bosch was electrified at to allow operations of the Huis Ten Bosch.